project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry_htmlinterfacelibrary.md

 ### Telemetry Interact

-Api method to log telemtry interact events.
+Api method to log telemetry interact events.
 Any interact events in HTML can log using this API method.

 <pre>
 /**